What is Pressure?

 - Toxicity of mercury.

-For high-pressure conditions, U-tube type manometer is used.
-U-tube manometer consist of two limbs, often made of steel, where one limb has a larger diameter than the other.
+For high-pressure conditions, a U-tube type manometer is used.
+A U-tube manometer consist of two limbs, often made of steel, where one limb has a larger diameter than the other.

 The function of Ring Balance is like mechanical displacement.
 It is mechanical displacement-type pressure measuring devices.

 It looks like a composed ring, the lower section of the annular ring is also filled with a sealing fluid like water or mercury.
 The main ring balanced on a knife-edge on its center for the reason of free rotation.